d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Alternatively you can click the "Create Optimized Copy" button to create a new avatar with optimized materials and meshes.
 That way you can test the optimized version in editor to validate it works properly before uploading it.
 If everything works correctly you can then upload that optimized copy.

-## Limitations
-The optimizer relies on creating custom variations of your shaders that support shader toggles.
-As such, your avatar might not show up correctly if your shaders are disabled.
-For toggles that means all meshes that get merged will always be visible.
-If you use the option [Merge Same Dimension Textures](#merge-same-dimension-textures) and different textures in the `_MainTex` property get merged, those textures will show up as a white material like [here](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer/issues/17) when shaders are blocked.
-Since it relies on custom shaders, the optimizer also won't work for quest avatars at all.

 ## Installation
 To install the optimizer with VCC you need to add the url `https://d4rkc0d3r.github.io/vpm-repos/main.json` as a custom repository.